 Tax Advantages of Investing in Oil & Gas

 Oil and Gas development from domestic reserves reduces the United States' dependence on foreign oil imports.
-As a result, the U.S. government offers tax advantages to Oil and Gas investors in an effort to stimulate production and drive economic growth.
+As a result, the U.S. government offers congressional tax incentives to Oil and Gas investors in an effort to stimulate production and drive economic growth.
+These tax incentives can enhance returns, which make Oil and Gas investments a unique opportunity for qualified investors..

 potential tax benefits example